 The 2 most surprising results centered around the Mannings

 He’s definitely a pube but Eli Manning played quite well.
-He average 102.2 for his Super Bowl run, although I must point out that his 2 best scores came against weaker opponents at the beginning of his run.
+He average 102.2 for his first Super Bowl run, although I must point out that his 2 best scores came against weaker opponents at the beginning of his run.
 Still, it’s impressive.
 I don’t think you can really say that his D carried him all the way to the Championship.
 They were certainly a huge part of it – and a much bigger part than Eli – but ultimately, Eli had to make quite a few plays as well.
 Eli was even better in his second run posting a rating of 107.5 Naturally, after we all want to correnate him, Eli has led his Giants to exactly zero playoff appearances.
 Perhaps the biggest trick or treat QB in NFL history?

 It’s no secret that Peyton Manning becomes mortal come playoff time.
 However, I still could not believe he ended up with the lowest rating of any Super Bowl run in the history of the NFL!!
 In fact, the 2nd worst was 8 points higher so it really wasn’t even close.
 I recalculated his score 17 times because I thought I had done something wrong.
 I’m still not ruling out human error on that one.
 I do find it both ironic and amusing that Peyton was compared to Montana by the pigskin pundits.
 Peyton, who has the worst QB rating was compared with Montana who has the best.
 Only the press could be that blind.